Ms Frizzle Has Moved!!!

 In 2008 3M joined forces with Discovery Education in a quest to nurture the next generation of American scientists with an innovative and interactive science program open to every middle school student in America.
 Over the last ten years, more than 600,000 middle school students have been nominated to participate in the competition, and winners have gone on to speak in front of members of Congress, work with the nation’s top scientists, and pursue academic careers in the sciences.

 Now is your chance to participate!
-Visit
+Visit Young Scientist Challenge for details.

 Prizes